Nithin3008/Mark14/Readme.md

+# Stock-Calculator
-In this project we are going to calculate profit or loss from our stocks
+Here are we are going to calculate profit or loss based on quantity, intial price and selling price of stocks